cagross/react-specials/README.md

 ## 💻 Usage <a name="usage"></a>

-### Use the Browse Component
+### Use the browse component

 From your command line navigate to the project's root directory and execute:

 `npm start`

-After, your default browser should automatically open and display the app's Browse Component.
+After, your default browser should automatically open and display the app's browse component.
 You should see something similar to the screenshot depicted in at the very top of this README ([link here](#header)).

 On the screen, all of the items from the deli/meat department should be listed, along with their details, price, and if possible, their unit price.